rafaf991/rafaf991.github.io/_posts/2023-02-01-QFTcourse.md

 Notes on QFT, from beginners to advanced QFT.
 <!--more-->
 ## First course in QFT (2021)
 Personal notes of the first course in QFT by David Tong.
 The document contains complement notes on photon polarization and quantization by Andrés Reyes.
-Lecture notes <a href="pdfs/QFT_compressed.pdf">here</a>.
+Lecture notes <a href="https://drive.google.com/file/d/1jJLt6RpsdPRCH73dtHjqO5h6fSu62Qc1/view?usp=share_link">here</a>.

 ## First course in QFT at ICTP (2022)
 - Notes in QFT I (ICTP, 2022)
-- Problems and solutions in QFT   <a href="pdfs/QFT problems and solutions.pdf"> here </a>.
+- Problems and solutions in QFT   <a href="https://drive.google.com/file/d/1MLbjSHzuwTYOZZbG_AWtKfw8Nm6eHJJE/view?usp=share_link"> here </a>.

 ## Second Course in QFT at ICTP (2023)
 - Notes in QFT II (ICTP, 2023)